facebook/screenshot-tests-for-android/README.md

 ## Running With a Remote Service

 For usage with a remote testing service (e.g. Google Cloud Test Lab) where ADB is not available directly the plugin supports a "disconnected" workflow.
-Collect all screenshots artifacts into a single directory and run the plugin in "local mode".
+Collect all screenshots artifacts into a single directory and run the plugin in "local mode" using the pullScreenshotsFromDirectory task

 ### Example
 The location of the screenshot artifacts can be configured in the project's build.gradle: